HewlettPackard/oneview-powershell-samples/Networking/Rename-LANNetworks/README.md

 ### Overview

-The PowerShell script `Rename-LANnetworks` renames Ethernet connections on a Windows OS server using names defined in HP OneView Ethernet networks.
+The PowerShell script `Rename-LANnetworks` renames Ethernet connections on a Windows OS server using names defined in HPE OneView Ethernet networks.

 #### Use case